bkragl/scal/README.md

 This is as easy as

     tools/make_deps.sh
-    build/gyp/gyp --depth=. scal.gyp
+    tools/make_make.sh
+    cd build
     V=1 BUILDTYPE=Debug make
     V=1 BUILDTYPE=Release make

-The debug and release builds reside in `out/`.
+The debug and release builds reside in `build/out/`.

 Additional data files, such as graph files, are available as submodule